vanhichava/vanhichava/StatisticalModeling/README.md

-## This is a folder containing my work with statistical modeling in R. I focused on data manipulation and plot creation to accurately showcase the results that I was looking for.
+## This is a folder containing my work with statistical modeling in R. I focused on data manipulation and plot creation to create accurate and helpful visualizations for the data.
 Thank you!